 When asked about career progression, Simon adds:

 “After two years working as a Mechanical Technician, I was given the opportunity to take part in the ILM Certificate in Leadership & Management course.
-There were eight other LotusWorkers on this programme and it gave me a wealth of knowledge.
-The programme gave a good insight into the company’s culture, management best practices and we had an opportunity to present to the company Directors too.
-I have learned that it truly is the people that make the company and LotusWorks really showcases this through its people first culture.
-Since being promoted to a Mechanical Lead, I now want to play my part as a LotusWorker and instill this culture to all new hires as the team grows.
+There were eight other LotusWorkers on this program and it gave me a wealth of knowledge.
+The program gave a good insight into the company’s culture, and management best practices and we had an opportunity to present to the company Directors too.
+I have learned that it truly is the people that make the company and LotusWorks really showcase this through its people-first culture.
+Since being promoted to a Mechanical Lead, I now want to play my part as a LotusWorker and instill this culture in all new hires as the team grows.
 I want everyone to feel as welcomed to the company and that there is career progression opportunities for each LotusWorker.”

 In January 2021, Simon led the first LotusWorks Lunch & Learn employee led webinar highlighting topics of safety that impact LotusWorkers in different ways.
 When asked about his experience of knowledge sharing and the value that these types of events bring to teams, Simon said: